matt1432/nixos-configs/README.md

 ### General

-This repo is the complete configuration of machines I own, running NixOS or Nix.
-Its structure is based on a flake's [outputs](https://wiki.nixos.org/wiki/Flakes#Output_schema).
+This repo is the complete configuration of machines I own running NixOS or Nix and any other related smaller projects exposed by a Nix Flake.

+Its main directory structure is based on a flake's [outputs](https://wiki.nixos.org/wiki/Flakes#Output_schema).

+I try to follow a few rules to better organise my Nix code:

+  - Every main subdirectory only has an optional `default.nix` and subfolders for each of its attributes.
+  - Inside a subdirectory, if there is non nix code, it will be in a `config` folder.
+  - Every module should not do anything if imported.
+An enable option should be toggled for it to have any effect.
+  - Any nix file that represents a module should be named `default.nix` (a nix file which is imported directly can be called anything else alongside `default.nix`)

 ### Flake Location